Learning Outcomes

 This article has covered the following key knowledge points:

-- A grant of representation is required to administer most estates.
+- A grant of representation is required to administer most estates; small assets may be released without a grant at the institution’s discretion.

-- Form PA1P is used for probate (valid will and executor able/willing to act); Form PA1A is used for letters of administration (no valid will or no executor able/willing to act).
+- Form PA1P is used for probate (valid will and executor able/willing to act); it also leads to letters of administration with will annexed if no executor can act.
+Form PA1A is used for letters of administration (no valid will or no executor able/willing to act).

-- The order of entitlement to apply for a grant in intestacy is set by the Non-Contentious Probate Rules.
+- The order of entitlement to apply for a grant in intestacy is set by the Non-Contentious Probate Rules; clearing off and citations may be necessary to proceed.

-- PRs must collect assets, pay debts, and distribute the estate according to the will or intestacy rules.
+- PRs must collect assets, pay debts and expenses, and distribute according to the will or intestacy; they must also advertise for creditors and consider 1975 Act claims.

 Key Terms and Concepts